ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/HighlanderBody.md

 Available in: *(GMX Generals, GMX Zero Hour, Retail Generals 1.04, Retail Zero Hour 1.04)*

 - **Type**: `Real`
 - **Description**: Starting health points when the object is created.
 Higher values allow objects to spawn with more health than their maximum, providing temporary damage buffer.
 Lower values spawn objects at reduced health.
-The initial health value is set directly during object creation; if it exceeds `MaxHealth`, it will be clamped to `MaxHealth` when the first health change occurs (via `internalChangeHealth`).
+The initial health value is set directly during object creation; if it exceeds `MaxHealth`, it will be clamped to `MaxHealth` when the first health change occurs.
 Health cannot go below `0.0`.
 - **Default**: `0.0`
 - **Example**: `InitialHealth = 500.0`